Walt Cassidy (artist)

-Walt Cassidy, born in Los Alamitos, California, is a New York City-based artist, notable for his contemporary art and participation in the New York City Club Kids culture.
-His exploratory art and design emphasizes narrative abstraction, aestheticism, and conceptualism.
+Walt Cassidy (born November 21, 1972) is a New York City-based artist, author and curator notable for his contemporary art, books and participation in the New York City Club Kids culture.
+His exploratory art, writing and design emphasizes narrative abstraction and aestheticism while addressing autobiographical themes of subculture, gender, drugs, trauma and transformation.

 Walt Cassidy Studio (Design)

 In 2014, Walt Cassidy Studio was established as a unisex brand encompassing jewelry, silkscreen printing and hand painted murals.

 The jewelry gained attention through social media platforms, such as Instagram, and was discovered by Mark Holgate and profiled in Vogue in 2015.

 Walt Cassidy Studio created jewelry for Derek Lam's Spring Summer 2016 collection, and has collaborated with the Long Life China Company and the Brazilian brand Melissa.
 The design works have been featured at The Limited Edition (Miami), The Feathered (Mexico City) and Maison 10 (New York).

 In 2016, Walt Cassidy Studio began a series of interior based murals for private collections, largely focused on atmospheric color storms and muscular flower motifs.
 The murals extended to public spaces such as Leslie-Lohman Museum, The Pod Hotel and HOWM Restaurant at Selina Hotel in New York City.